 - Ships fully assembled, simply drop in your woofers

 - Applications: car, truck, SUV or fixed installation speakers

-The American Sound Connection Dual 8-Inch SPL Bass Subwoofer Labyrinth Vent Sub Box is an excellent choice for those rocking mid-and high-end subwoofers.
+The American Sound Connection Dual 8-Inch SPL Bass Subwoofer Labyrinth Vent Sub Box is an excellent choice for those rocking mid-and high-end 8-inch subwoofers.
 It’s specifically designed to help improve airflow for better performance.
 At the same time, the design helps improve pressure on the back speaker.
 As a result, this creates optimal bass output.

 As for the construction, the 3/4-inch MDF hardwood material is liquid-nailed and tightened using screws.
 The labyrinth-style design gives you one hole per woofer, while the high-quality carpet covers the entirety of the enclosure.
 Although this adds a substantial amount of weight o the box, it does help make it look more elegant while adding durability.